Partron1/Tableau_Hands-on_Project/README.md

 #### Data source:

-Cleaned and organized data in a .csv file from Minnesota Department of Transportation
+Cleaned and organized data in a .csv file from New York Department of Transportation

 #### Team collaboration:
 Throughout the project I received email correspondence from my supervisors and team members with helpful information, tips, and strategies for completing the project deliverables.